mshin77/multilevel-SCD/README.md

 Authors.
-(2023). *Longitudinal multilevel modeling of single-case data: A meta-analytic method*.
-[Manuscript submitted for publication]. https://multilevel-sced.netlify.app
+(2023).
+Meta-analysis using multilevel modeling: Acquisition, maintenance, and generalization of word problem solving.